knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 The panic threshold is configurable (default 2) and expresses the ratio of desired versus available pods.

 After we enter panic mode in order to exit we need to have enough capacity for a period that is equal to the stable window size.
-That also means that autoscaler will try to get enough pods ready in order to increase the capacity.
+That also means that the autoscaler will try to get enough pods ready in order to increase the capacity.
-Also note here that when operating outside the panic mode the autoscaler does not use `dpcc` but a similar quantity:
+Also, note here that when operating outside the panic mode the autoscaler does not use `dpcc` but a similar quantity:
 `dspc := math.Ceil(observedStableValue / spec.TargetValue)` which is based on metrics during the stable period.

 To quantify the idea of enough capacity and to deal with bursts of traffic we introduce the notion of the Excess Burst Capacity(EBC) that needs to be >=0.